JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/example/README.md

 - The container includes all necessary dependencies (netcat, etc.)
 - Network ports are exposed using Docker's host networking mode
 - For production use, consider setting resource limits using Docker's runtime flags
+- The container creates an output directory at `/output` which is mapped to `./output` in the current working directory